rabee2050/arduino-ir/README.md

 # Arduino-MKR1000
-This sketch work with the app on both iOS and Android : "Arduino MKR1000"
+This sketch work with both apps on iOS and Android : "Arduino MKR1000"
 - iOS:
 - Android: